realSunyz/fxrate/readme.md

-# FXRate
+# fxRate

 Yet another foreign exchange rate API project.

-This project is based on [186526/fxrate](https://github.com/186526/fxrate) with enhancements.
+This project is based on [186526/fxrate](https://github.com/186526/fxrate) with several enhancements.

 It is recommended to use with [realSunyz/fxrate-web](https://github.com/realsunyz/fxrate-web).